nymtech/nym/documentation/dev-portal/src/shipyard/challenges-overview.md

 # Hackathon Challenges
 There are a few different challenges to choose from, each with different approaches.
-It is also recommended to check out the _**Examples**_ directory above for inspiration, and if you have questions ask in the [Builders channel]() on Matrix.
+It is also recommended to check out the _**Examples**_ directory above for inspiration.

 ## Tooling challenge
 The tooling challenge involves creating tooling for users, operators, or developers of Nym.